vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ## Design for evolution

-**An evolutionary design is key for continuous innovation.** All successful applications change over time, whether to fix bugs, add new features, or make existing systems scale beter.
+All successful applications change over time, whether to fix bugs, add new features, or make existing systems scale beter.
 If all the parts of an application are tightly coupled, it becomes very hard to introduce changes into the system.

 This problem is not limited to monolithic applications.
 An application can be decomposed into services, but still have tight coupling that leaves the system rigid and brittle.